 NPE - Non paternal event

-The NPE Expereince is dedicated to providing a safe and supportive environment for individuals who have recently discovered that their parent is not their biological parent, commonly referred to as a NPE.
+The NPE Experience is dedicated to providing a safe and supportive environment for individuals who have recently discovered that their parent is not their biological parent, commonly referred to as a NPE.

 This NPE Guide offers helpful tips to assist people with their not-parent expected event.
 Stop!
 Be kind to yourself by allowing sufficient time to absorb the information and craft sensible responses.
 Believe your DNA test’s results.
 Find support.
 Prior to any actions, reflect on your short-term and long-term objectives, risks and benefits of the action and form a plan.